-The Student Employment Office (SEO 243 Whitmore Building) is a division of Financial Aid Services and is responsible for managing campus work programs, both on- and off-campus, for the part-time employment of matriculated undergraduate students at the University of Massachusetts Amherst.
+The Student Employment Office (SEO 243 Whitmore Building) is a division of Financial Aid Services responsible for managing campus work programs, both on- and off-campus, for the part-time employment of matriculated undergraduate students at the University of Massachusetts Amherst.
 SEO works closely in conjunction with University Human Resources, staff to assist students and campus departments with the employment of students.
-The Student Employment Office lists job opportunities for both work-study and non-work-study positions.
+SEO posts job opportunities for both work-study and non-work-study positions.
 Student Employment is also responsible for managing the Federal Work-study (FWS) program.